Frequently Asked Questions

 How long will my cosmetic tattoos last?

 Although I will do everything to ensure an uneventful healing process for you - it is your responsibility to follow the aftercare guidelines provided to you and follow them to the best of your ability.
 Once your skin has healed you must make sure to limit sun exposure - the sun (and tanning beds!) will cause fading and discoloration.
 Once your skin has completely healed make sure to apply sunscreen to protect your new tattoos!
 You can purchase sunscreen sticks that are easy to toss in your bag and have readily available for touch ups during the day!
 Unless its eyeliner - don’t put sunscreen in your eyes!
 Wear large sunglasses for further protection.
 Face peels, laser treatments and microdermabrasion will cause the pigment to lighten quicker.
 If you plan on receiving any of the aforementioned treatments make sure to inform your technician.
-Most people need the first touch up within 6 months-1 year to reach the desired results.
-Any touch ups or additions to your new tattoo can be done no sooner than 6-8 weeks after the initial procedure.
+Any touch ups or additions to your new tattoo can be addressed at your 6-8 week perfecting appointment.
+Be aware that depending on the addition, there may be an additional fee.
 With eyebrows, after the first touch up your eyebrows can last anywhere from 1-3 years depending on your skin type, sun exposure, skin tone etc. Eyeliner can last as long as 6 years!

 There are no guarantees if you do not take care of your tattoo.
 Please refer to my detailed aftercare guide here.